 Here is where we start to decide who our ideal customer is, how we will address competitors, and how to create brand differentiation.
 You may also discuss other aspects of a CPG brand strategy, such as your channel strategy.
 For now, here’s a look at the most impactful aspects of the brand strategy.

 Finding a unique point of differentiation is the first step to creating your brand position.
 The second step is determining whether that position matters to consumers.
-So in the brand strategy phase, you will narrow your position as tightly as possible before deciding how to make that position get through to consumers.
+So, in the brand strategy phase, you will narrow your position as tightly as possible before deciding how to get that position to consumers.

-But you can shout what the consumer cares about and still not be heard.
+You can shout what the consumer cares about and still not be heard.
 Distinction in brand messaging is a critical aspect of your brand strategy.
-Not only do you need your target audience to agree, but they also need to feel it.
-Messaging must reach deep into the consumer’s psyche, creating the need to act now while being remembered at a future time.
+Your target audience must agree with you and feel it.
+Messaging must reach deep into the consumer’s psyche, creating the need to act now while being remembered in the future.

-We’ve made decisions, and now it’s time where strategy meets testing.
+We’ve made decisions, and it’s time for strategy to meet testing.
 Many brands stop here, shifting to their go-to-market strategy.
 Unfortunately, stopping at this point might be effective for becoming a regional brand but not for being a national brand and developing a strong brand identity in the mass market.
 Brand innovation is when

 Now is the time to look at what you can expect from your brand and product performance.
 Brand execution is the phase where attention to detail matters—testing to determine how each minute change affects brand performance.